semgrep/semgrep-docs/docs/prerequisites.md

 ## Semgrep Cloud Platform

 - A GitHub or GitLab cloud account.
 The credentials are used to authenticate and identify you.
-- A Git repository to scan with in any of the following source code managers:
+- A Git repository to scan, stored in in any of the following source code managers:
     - GitHub
     - GitLab
     - Bitbucket